 Getting a visa takes time—in some countries as much as several months.
 It is the student’s responsibility to follow up with all paperwork, and to obtain the visa in enough time to arrive in Rochester for orientation.
 Incomplete or incorrect submission of forms to Eastman may jeopardize the applicant’s study in the U.S.

 International students are required to attend Eastman Orientation before beginning their degree studies at Eastman.
 Specific sessions are provided for international students to aid in their adjustment to study in the United States.
-Orientation typically begins in August, two weeks before the first Monday in September.
+Virtual orientation events occur throughout the summer, however international students are required to arrive on-campus in August, typically two weeks before the first Monday in September.